 The charts do not show what the right side of the knitting looks like when working flat, just what action you should take.
 The right side is always being worked when working in the round.
 (Note the way Seed and Stockinette differ in the round and flat.)

-Whenever there are 3 or more of the same type of stitch in a row I use the colored boxes and specify how many stitches to work (k3, p3, etc.).
+Whenever there are 3 or more of the same type of stitch in a row I use the colored, labeled boxes and specify how many stitches to work (k3, p3, etc.).
 This is to make it quick and easy to take in the information.

 Pattern Specific Variations